coin-or/coin-or.github.io/pages/user/user_introduction.md

 ### ThirdParty Projects

-There are a number of open-source projects that COIN projects can link to, but whose source we do not distribute.
+There are a number of open-source projects that COIN-OR projects can link to, but whose source we do not distribute.
 We provide convenient scripts for downloading these projects (shell scripts named `./get.ProjName` and a build harness for build them.
 We also produce libraries and pkg-config files.
 If you